$\Lambda_{\rm s}$CDM cosmology from a type-II minimally modified gravity: Type-II minimally modified gravity and producing shifting effective cosmological constant

 The equations of motion for VCDM on a homogeneous and isotropic background can be expressed as~\cite{DeFelice:2020eju}:

 where $\mathcal{N}=\ln(a/a_0)$, with $a_0=1$ being the present-day value of the scale factor, and $H=\dot{a}/(aN)$ is the Hubble expansion rate, with a dot denoting differentiation w.r.t. the time variable $t$, which is specified only after fixing $N$.
 For instance, when fixing $N=a$, the variable $t$ corresponds to the conformal time.
-It is important to note that $\phi$ is a growing function of $a$, meaning it increases as the universe expands ($H>0$).
-To derive the above equation, we have assumed a cosmological expansion history for which $H\neq0$, a condition expected to hold at least after inflation.\footnote{Choosing a different time variable is sufficient to describe certain phenomena, such as a bouncing solution~\cite{Ganz:2022zgs}.} Additionally, we have defined $\rho=\sum_I\rho_I$ and $P=\sum_I P_I$, where the sum includes all standard matter species, including the dark matter component, each satisfying the usual continuity equation.
+It is important to note, as follows from~\cref{eqn:backgroundEOM}, that $\phi$ evolves monotonically with the scale factor: for $H>0$ (an expanding universe) and $\rho+P>0$ (matter content satisfying the null energy condition), one has ${\rm d}\phi/{\rm d}a>0$, so $\phi$ necessarily increases with cosmic time, i.e.\ as the universe expands.
+To derive the above equation, we have assumed a cosmological expansion history for which $H\neq0$, a condition expected to hold at least after inflation.~\footnote{Choosing a different time variable is sufficient to describe certain phenomena, such as a bouncing solution~\cite{Ganz:2022zgs}.} Additionally, we have defined $\rho=\sum_I\rho_I$ and $P=\sum_I P_I$, where the sum includes all standard matter species, including the dark matter component, each satisfying the usual continuity equation.

-Provided that $\rho + P \neq 0$, the following equation can be derived from the set of equations presented in~\cref{eqn:backgroundEOM}:\footnote{The theory is also endowed with a shadowy mode, another auxiliary field, whose profile on this background is given by $\lambda=-\frac23\,\phi-2H$.}
+Provided that $\rho + P \neq 0$, the following equation can be derived from the set of equations presented in~\cref{eqn:backgroundEOM}:~\footnote{The theory is also endowed with a shadowy mode, another auxiliary field, whose profile on this background is given by $\lambda=-\frac23\,\phi-2H$.}